-Working at Arriva means working to the highest standards: those we set ourselves and those expected of us by Deutsche Bahn, our parent company.
+Working at Arriva means working to the highest standards.
 Governments, customers and taxpayers trust us with significant resources, and it's important that we respect this trust.

 We offer our customers travel which is safe, environmentally and socially responsible, and cost effective.
 Working and behaving in an honest and fair way is an important part of that.